Unified Technology & Agricultural Program

 The Dry Season

-In the dry season, agricultural operation is impossible without irrigation.
+During the dry season, agricultural operation is near impossible without irrigation.
 Farmers move to cities, creating population density and poverty.
 The dry season is one of two seasons in semi-arid Africa.
 The dry season is characterized by low humidity, lack of water and depletion of subsistence crops between November to April yearly.

 The Rainy-Wet Season